Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 5: In-Home Validation Study

 \subsubsection{Usability evaluation}

-The average SUS score was 85 ($SD = 12.90$), which is above the 70 threshold for good usability \cite{bangor2009determining}, with only one participant scoring below.
-Participants found the system learnable, as 4M noted, \pquotes{``Just a matter of doing it and practicing and getting used to it.''} Even novice participants found the system intuitive.
+The average SUS score was 85 ($SD = 12.90$), which is above the 70 threshold for good (acceptable) usability \cite{bangor2009determining}, with only one participant scoring below \amh{80 (excellent/ acceptable)}. \amh{Participant 3L rated the system as ``ok'' or ``marginal'' (62.5/100), explaining that she currently does not find a need for reminders---consistent with prior research a small portion of users (9\%) were not interested in reminders for medications \cite{pater2017addressing}. }

+\textbf{User perceptions. } Participants found the system learnable, as 4M noted, \pquotes{``Just a matter of doing it and practicing and getting used to it.''} Even novice participants found the system intuitive.
 For instance, participant 1C found the system easy to use and navigate despite her preconceived notion of a low learning curve with technology prior to this interaction: \pquotes{``The experience was very pleasant, understandable, to grasp \dots I caught on very quick and I think the more I used it, the better I would get.
 I just, I don't have one here and it was suggested that I don't get too used to something like this.
-So, I, we have avoided it.''} However, participants with low tech familiarity (\eg non-smartphone users) may need assistance inputting the after-visit summary, as 1C added, \pquotes{''I'd need a crash course on taking the picture of the medication.''}

-Our validation study showed that participants found the VA intuitive and easy to use; they successfully navigated the after-visit debrief and medication reminder creation.
+So, I, we have avoided it.''} However, participants with low tech familiarity (\eg non-smartphone users) may need assistance inputting the AVS, as 1C added, \pquotes{''I'd need a crash course on taking the picture of the medication.''} Our validation study showed that participants found the VA intuitive and easy to use; they successfully navigated the after-visit debrief and medication reminder creation.
 Overall, participants perceived the VA as learnable and pleasant, indicating that the design considerations (Figs. \ref{fig:co-design-findings-features} and \ref{fig:co-design-findings-considerations}) were effective in creating a fluid, positive interaction.